Need help with your chair caning project? Have questions about a chair seat weaving technique or pattern?

 Answer: Yes, it can be done, but I really don’t recommend you change the way the chair was originally made for a couple of reasons.
 First would be that you might damage and weaken the chair seat frame, and second, you will destroy any antique value of the chair by altering it in this way.

-You would be far better off to ask family members if they have a chair that needs to be rewoven in the hole-to-hole method or traditional caning method, or buy one from an antique dealer or at a flea market.
+You would be far better off to ask family members if they have a chair that needs to be rewoven in the hole-to-hole method or traditional caning method or to buy one from an antique dealer or at a flea market.

 5.)
 QUESTION: How do I fix a sagging cane chair seat?